 SLM Education Credit Finance Corporation.
-SLM ECFC, formerly known as NM Education Loan Corporation and subsequently as SLM Education Credit Management Corporation, is a wholly-owned subsidiary of SLM Corporation.
-SLM ECFC was formed on July 27, 1999.
+SLM Education Credit Finance Corporation, formerly known as NM Education Loan Corporation and subsequently as SLM Education Credit Management Corporation, is a wholly-owned subsidiary of Holdco.
+We sometimes refer to SLM Education Credit Finance Corporation, together with its successors in interest, as ECFC.
+ECFC was formed on July 27, 1999.
 It changed its name to SLM Education Credit Finance Corporation on November 19, 2003.
-SLM ECFC purchases Stafford Loans, SLS Loans and PLUS Loans originated by its affiliates under the FFELP loan program described in "Appendix A-Federal Family Education Loan Program" to this prospectus.
+ECFC purchases Stafford Loans, SLS Loans and PLUS Loans originated by its affiliates under the FFELP loan program described in "Appendix A-Federal Family Education Loan Program" to this prospectus.
 It also has purchased loans made by these affiliates that are not originated under the FFELP loan program, such as Health Education Assistance Program loans, which the United States Department of Health and Human Services insures directly and loans which are not reinsured by the federal government.

 SLM Education Loan Corp.
 SLM Education Loan Corp. is a wholly-owned subsidiary of SLM Corporation.
-We sometimes refer to SLM Education Loan Corp. as SLM ELC.
-SLM ELC was incorporated in Delaware on April 29, 1998.
-SLM ELC originated Stafford Loans, SLS Loans and PLUS Loans under the FFELP loan program described in "Appendix A-Federal Family Education Loan Program" to this prospectus.
+We sometimes refer to SLM Education Loan Corp. as ELC.
+ELC was incorporated in Delaware on April 29, 1998.
+ELC originated Stafford Loans, SLS Loans and PLUS Loans under the FFELP loan program described in "Appendix A-Federal Family Education Loan Program" to this prospectus.
 It also originated consolidation loans.
-In addition, SLM ELC holds a portfolio of Stafford Loans, SLS Loans, PLUS Loans and consolidation loans which it was assigned or received as a part of a capital contribution from SLM Corporation.
+In addition, ELC holds a portfolio of Stafford Loans, SLS Loans, PLUS Loans and consolidation loans which it was assigned or received as a part of a capital contribution from Holdco.